 NOTE: PETER STRAUSS RANCH SUSTAINED MAJOR DAMAGE IN THE WOOLSEY FIRE OF NOVEMBER 2018 AND WILL BE CLOSED UNTIL FURTHER NOTICE.
 CHECK THEIR WEBSITE FOR UPDATES.
 WE WILL ALSO STAY TUNED FOR UPDATES.

 The 64 acre Peter Strauss Ranch is located at the juncture of Troutdale Drive and Mulholland Highway in Agoura Hills.
 The property is managed by the National Park Service (NPS) and is part of the Santa Monica Mountains National Recreation Area.
-It features a ranch house, .6 mile hiking trail, restrooms, and an amphitheater area.
-There is also usually a free summer concert series there.
+It features a ranch house, .6 mile hiking trail, restrooms and an amphitheater area.

 The Ranch has quite a history.
 According to the NPS, auto manufacturer Harry Miller bought the ranch at the turn of the 20th century as his weekend retreat.
 He built many of the structures on the site in the 1920s, including the stone ranch house, lookout tower and aviary.
 He lost the ranch in the Depression.

 Warren Shobert and Arthur Edeson purchased the ranch in the 1930s and created “Shoson”—a fairyland of charm and a paradise for children and adults.
 Later, a dam was constructed on Triunfo Creek, creating a small lake.
 The resort was renamed “Lake Enchanto.”
 Competition from other, larger amusement parks and resorts led to the decline of “Lake Enchanto.”
 It fell into disrepair and closed around 1960.